Dental services

 Medical card holders are entitled to a free dental examination in each calendar year, as well as any extractions that are required.
 One first-stage endodontic (root canal) treatment is also available each year for teeth at the front of the mouth.

 Two fillings are free in each calendar year.
-For a filling on a tooth that has already been filled in the last 5 years, the dentist must seek approval from the local HSE Principal Dental Surgeon detailing why it is clinically necessary to repeat the filling.
+For a filling on a tooth that has already been filled in the last 5 years, the dentist must get approval from the local HSE Principal Dental Surgeon detailing why it is clinically necessary to repeat the filling.

 Denture repairs, the control of haemorrhage and the issuing of prescriptions will be covered where required.